 Student's Name:

-School: Grade:
+School: Grad e:

-I hereby acknowledge receipt of information regarding my rights, re esponsibilities, and protections.

-Signature of Parent or Guardian: Date:
+I hereby acknowledge receipt of information regarding my rights, responsi Signature of Parent or Guardian: ·

-PLEASE COMPLET E THE FOLLOWING IF APPLICABLE :
+PLEASE COMPLETE THE FOLLOWING IF APPLICABLE :

-1. Student is on a continuing medication program as prescribed by / a physician: (Please check one) YES NO

-If YES, you have my permission to contact student's physicia in:

-Physician's Name: Telephone:
+Student is on a continuing medication program as prescribed by a phy If YES, you have my permission to contact student's physician: Physician's Name: Telephone:

 Medication: Dosage:

-Medication: Dosage:
+0

-Do NOT release directory information regarding (Pupil's Name) (Date of Birth)
+parent-teacher associations, interested employers, and similar parties.
+Do NOT release directory information regarding (Date of Birth)

-School: Grade:
+School: Grad e:

-Check if an exception may be made to include stud dent information and photos in the yearbook.
+Check if an exception may be made to include student inf ormation and photos in the yearbook

-Signature of Parent or Guardian: (Date)

-3. By signing below, you give the district permission to have pho tographs of your student in the yearbook a

-Student's Name:

-School:

 Signature of Parent or Guardian:

-Duto ·····
+(Date)

+3. By signing below, you give the district permission to have photograp Student's Name: and other school related publication

+School: e:

+Signature of Parent or Guardian: Date: